 Many diseases and disease-causing agents give off volatiles (odours).
 An alternative to molecular and physical screening techniques is the use of medical detection dogs to identify these volatile organic compounds (VOC) released from tumours.
 By training dogs to detect these specific odours it is possible to minimise the spread of the disease and identify at-risk patients sooner.
 This enables earlier commencement of treatment, potentially leading to improved patient outcomes.

-Professor Sarah Young, Head of Medical Science, University of Sydney, is Academic Chair to a full clinical support team.
+Professor Sarah Young, Executive Dean of the Faculty of Science at the University of Canterbury, is Academic Chair to a full clinical support team.

 K9 Medical Detection New Zealand has a large training facility in Dunedin.
 Specifically designed scent detection equipment is used for their genetically selected working dogs.
-All training and testing is recorded into a specialised computer programme and analysed by Biostatistician Associate Professor Robin Turner.
+All training and testing is recorded into a specialised computer programme and analysed by Biostatistician Vanessa Cave.
 All training sessions are video recorded and each validation level is sent for peer review to an International canine scent detection expert in the United States.

 K9 Medical Detection dogs are an additional valuable diagnostic tool in the growing battle against cancer and disease.